-BU has guidance and infograpics on keeping you and BU safe and other useful guidance and policies on protection against unauthorised recording, access, use, disclosure, modification, loss or destruction of information.
+BU has guidance on keeping you and BU safe and other useful guidance and policies on protection against unauthorised recording, access, use, disclosure, modification, loss or destruction of information.
 If you intend to use mobile devices – please refer to the Mobile Device Security Guide (staff version) or Mobile Device Security Guide (student version).

 The Data Protection Legislation comprises the EU General Data Protection Regulation and the UK Data Protection Act 2018.
 It sets out the circumstances in which, or purposes for which, personal data can be processed and the safeguards which must be applied to such processing.
 To keep up to date on latest developments, BU have provided a number of online training resources.